-The following is an overview of four health insurance optons for domestic students:
+The following is an overview of four health insurance options for domestic students:

-- Kaiser SoCal members - call the Kaiser Member Services number on the back of your Kaiser card and ask how to obtain a Northern California Kaiser ID number to use in SF.
+Kaiser SoCal members should call the Kaiser Member Services number on the back of your Kaiser card and ask how to obtain a Northern California Kaiser ID number to use in SF.

 Some jobs include health insurance coverage as a benefit.
 Check with your employer about the type and details of their health insurance plan, if they offer one.

 Medi-Cal is a public health insurance program in California that provides free or low-cost medical services to people with limited income.
 You can apply for Medi-Cal year-round, either online, by phone, or in person at a participating SF county office or medical clinic.
 The enrollment process can take several months, so start now!

 If you are currently enrolled in Medi-Cal in another county and are living in and spending most of your time in SF and other Bay Area counties, consider transferring your Medi-Cal to your county so you can access medical services locally.